MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsCallParkPolicy.md

 ```

 ### -ParkTimeoutSeconds
-Specify the unique name of a policy you would like to retrieve
+Specify the number of seconds to wait before ringing the parker when the parked call hasn't been picked up

 ```yaml
 Type: Integer